Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation: Linear controllability on vertical strip

 The classical strategy to study the null controllability is to show the observability inequality for the adjoint system associated to the equation, in the KP-II case, it matches with the homogeneous linearized KP-II equation:

-From classical Hilbert Uniqueness Method (HUM), one can deduce that the null controllability is equivalent to the observability for its adjoint system. \begin{proposition} Given $T>0$, the system \eqref{exactcontrollinear} is null controllable at $T$ if and only if there exists a constant $C=C(T)>0$ such that
+From the classical Hilbert Uniqueness Method (HUM), one can deduce that the null controllability is equivalent to the observability for its adjoint system. \begin{proposition}[See \cite{Li}] Given $T>0$, the system \eqref{exactcontrollinear} is null controllable at $T$ if and only if given $u_0\in L^2(\mathbb{T}^2)$, there exists a unique solution $u$ to \eqref{linearcontrol} such that

-\end{proposition} The region where the control will be placed is a vertical strip given by and the operator $\mathcal{G}=\mathcal{G}_{\pe}$ is given by \eqref{verticalcontrol}.
+where the constant $C_T>0$ does not depend on $u_0$. \end{proposition} The region where the control will be placed is a vertical strip given by and the operator $\mathcal{G}$ is given by \eqref{verticalcontrol}.
 The region $\omega$ will allow us to get a reduction of the KP-II equation \eqref{linearcontrol} in one dimension.
-As it is stated in the following Remark:
+Indeed, by expanding the solution $u(t,x,y)$ to \eqref{linearcontrol} in Fourier series in $y$ variable